When did you join the RSNO?

 Where are you from?

-I was born and bred in Augsburg, Bavaria, South of Germany.
+I was born and grew up in Augsburg, Bavaria,

 Where did you study?

-I studied at first in the small German town Trossingen, then after my graduation in Karlsruhe.
-In the end I went to London for lessons with Emanuel Hurwitz.
+At first in the small German town of Trossingen, then for a post-grad in Karlsruhe.
+Finally, I went to London for lessons with Emanuel Hurwitz.

 What do you enjoy most about being in the RSNO?